IWinarto/qrng/README.md

 * The -h option prints out this usage.

 * If the -b option is given, the random numbers printed out will be in the given base.
 The specified base must be an integer at least equal to 2 and at most 16.
-If this option is not specified, the default base i s 10.
+If this option is not specified, the default base is 10.

 * [minimum possible number] is the minimum possible value of any random number requested.
 It must at least be equal to
 \0.
 If this is not specified, 0 is assumed.